seanox/virtual-environment/modules/README.md

     depends:      # Value or list of dependent modules which are loaded before
     download:     # URL for download
     source:       # Directory different from the download, whose content is copied to the destination
-    destination:  # Destination directory of the module
+    destination:  # Destination directory of the module, default is /Modules/<module>
     script:       # JavaScript that is executed after downloading and copying
     prepare:      # Path or list of paths of destination files where placeholders are replaced